-Warning

-We will not pay any benefits if no one contacts us for prior approval or if prior approval is denied.
+- Warning We will not pay any benefits if no one contacts us for prior approval or if prior approval is denied. - Exceptions You do not need prior approval in this case: - Transplant procedures performed outside the United States.

-Exceptions

-You do not need prior approval in this case:

-• Transplant procedures performed outside the United States.

-Other services
+· Other services

 Some services require precertification or prior approval before we will consider them for benefits.
-Prior approval must be obtained two business days in advance of the planned service or procedure.
 Your Network physician will take care of obtaining prior approval.
 If you see a Non-Network physician, you must obtain prior approval.
 Call us at 800-694-9901 as soon as the need for these services is determined.